 Spring gill net catch of bull trout during the period 1975-1989 appeared to exist at an equilibrium with a slope (0.0091) that was not significantly different than zero ($r^2 = 0.011$; p = 0.751).
-However, beginning in approximately 1990, bull trout catch per net in Libby Reservoir began significantly increasing through 2004 (Figure 11; $r^2 = 0.808$; $p = 5.1410^{-6}$).
-We attempted to account for differing reservoir levels during the gillnetting activities between years by multiplying the mean bull trout catch per net by reservoir volume at the time the nets were fished each year.
+Bull trout catch per net in Libby Reservoir significantly increased between 1990 and 2004.
+The trend appears to have stabilized since about 2005 (Figure 14).
+This coincides with the opening of bull trout harvest initiated in 2004 for Koocanusa (Hensler and Benson 2008).
+We also found that Grave Creek redd counts and bull trout catch per net in Koocanusa have similar trends (Figure 15).
+Both indices are useful for determining management direction for the harvest of bull trout from Koocanusa.